cryptomator/docs/source/security/architecture.rst

 -------------

 Each directory has a unique ID that is required during filename encryption.
-For historical reasons the directory ID is a String, even though any byte sequence would do the job.
+For historical reasons, the directory ID is a string, even though any byte sequence would do the job.

 The directory ID for the root directory is the empty string.
-For all other directories it is a random sequence of at most 36 ASCII chars.
+For all other directories, it is a random sequence of at most 36 ASCII chars.
 We recommend using random :abbr:`UUID (Universally unique identifier)`.

 .. code-block:: console